andrewnarcomey/mri-superresolution/README.md

 ```
 python main.py --mode=evaluate
 ```
 Images resulting from the evaluation are placed in a new directory `results`.
+Files with pretrained weights for each model can be found in [pretrained](https://github.com/narcomey/mri-superresolution/pretrained)

 ## References
 * Ledig, Christian et al. “Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network.” *2017 IEEE Conference on Computer Vision and Pattern Recognition (CVPR)* (2017): 105-114.